ayushais/deep_3d_descriptor/README.md

 ```
 python siamese.py --filename --path_to_train_hdf5 --path_to_test_hdf5

-python siamese.py model ../training_data/ ../testting_data

 ```
 This command has to be executed in a TensorFlow envionment.

-##Using the learned descriptor with PCL
+## Using the learned descriptor with PCL

-We provide a service and client API for using the learned feature descriptor wit PCL.
+We provide a service and client API for using the learned feature descriptor with PCL.

 All the Thrift related code and the python service file is in the folder python-cpp

 The service is started in Python within the tensorflow environment